Kadencrowther/studiosync/COLLABORATION_GUIDE.md

    - Developer requests review

 2. To review changes:
+   - Check the development site (studiosync-dev.web.app)
    - Go to https://github.com/Kadencrowther/studiosync/pulls
    - Click on the Pull Request
    - Review the changes (green = added, red = removed)
+   - Test the changes on development environment
    - Leave comments by clicking on specific lines
    - Click "Review changes" button to:
      - ✅ Approve